 Established to meet the needs of the young families moving to the rapid growth areas of southern outer metropolitan Melbourne, Monash Medical, Centre Clayton opened in 1987 with comprehensive paediatrics services as part of the relocation of the Queen Victoria Medical Centre and Prince Henry’s Hospital to Monash Medical Centre Clayton.

-A children’s ward was established at Dandenong Hospital in 1955 and at the Monash Health’s newest hospital Casey Hospital in 2004.
-Monash Health was renamed Monash Health in 2013.
+A children’s ward was established at Dandenong Hospital in 1955 and at Monash Health’s newest hospital Casey Hospital in 2004.

 A century of caring for children provides a written and pictorial story of children’s services through the years.